Multiphysics-Flow-Solvers/FluTAS/README.md

 Please read the [`ACKNOWLEDGEMENTS.md`](./ACKNOWLEDGEMENTS.md) and [`LICENSE`](./LICENSE) files.

 ## Collaborate on this project
-If you are interested in contributing to this effort, please get in contact with [Luca Brandt](mailto:luca@mech.kth.se)
+If you are interested in contributing to this effort, please get in contact with [Luca Brandt](mailto:luca@mech.kth.se).